cameronmclean/hyperPatterns/hyperPatterns.md

 TODO - load patterns into 4store, create some exemplars for show, re-image again as backup.

 also prettified /exemplars/table.html for sparql endpoint.

+#####20150603

+loading in 5 sample patterns into teh remote 4Store instance

+did this the slow and painful way by loggin in to labpatterns.org, and at the command line

+`curl -i -d 'update=INSERT+DATA+{<urlencoded triples>}' http://127.0.0.1:8000/update/`

+http://meyerweb.com/eric/tools/dencoder/ was useful for copy/paste urlencoded triples